 Mawlynnong in Meghalaya, is one of the most enchanting villages in India.
-It is one of the places you must visit in North East India.
-Awarded as the cleanest village in Asia in 2003, the village is a powerful commitment to eco-tourism by the community and government.
+Moreover, it is one of the places you must visit in North East India.
+Awarded as the cleanest village in Asia in 2003, the village represent a powerful commitment to eco-tourism by the community and government.
 Apart from the scenic bliss, the Living Roots Bridge engineered out of the roots of the trees is a sight to behold.
-The tribal community is amiable, opening their hearts and homes for guests.
+In fact, the tribal community is amiable, opening their hearts and homes for guests.

 - Experience the rich wilderness while trekking from Mawlynnong to the living roots bridge.

 - Adopt treehouse living on the duration of your vacation.

 - Have mouthwatering delicacies prepared in bamboo shafts.

 - Take a dip in a stream, the water is pristine.

 - Get a glimpse of Bangladesh from a tower.

 - Discover pretty waterfalls, your very own haven.